 For pursuit races a sound signal should be given for each start.

+3. Courses.
 The course to be sailed, will be in the standard colour sequence order of Red, Blue, Orange, Yellow, Pink, Green, Purple, White.
 Not all colours may be used for a given race.
 The Safety boat may act as a lead boat if they are not engaged in other duties.
-However, competitors should ensure they know the course by observing the lake.

 a) If one or more identifiable boats are over the line at the start, a second sound signal will be made and the individual recall flag displayed.

 b) If a number of boats are over the line at the start and cannot be identified, there will be two sound signals and the general recall flag displayed.

 6. Shortening Course.
 The signal will be made when the leading boat is about to round the last mark.
 At the dicreatioon of the race officer they can shorten on a slower boat if it is about ot be lapped by faster boats.

 The Race Officer may choose to shorten a fleet by displaying the appropriate flag along with the Shorten Course flag.